Pagure/pagure/doc/usage/markdown.md

 with tagging users, Pagure will provide suggestions for issues or pull requests as you type the number.
 You can select the issue in the drop-down to automatically tag the issue or pull request.

+If you need to tag an issue or pull request that is outside of the current project, you are also able to do this.
+For cross-projects links, you can tag them by typing `<project name>#id` or `<username>/<project name>#id`.

 &nbsp;